andrewdavidsmith/transferase/docs/server.md

   or absolute directory path in a filesystem are allowed.
-These labels are typically 10 characters each and the total space they may consume is limited by the total request header size of 512 Bytes.
+These labels are typically 10 characters each and the total space they may consume is limited by the total request header size of 512 bytes.
 When each label is parsed from the request header, they are copied into dynamically sized strings.
 Parsing will fail if incorrect characters are seen here, and validation of the request as a whole will not be attempted.
 Characters or bytes that could